Novecento99/AlbinoAir/README.md

 secondly, with a sharp knife remove the glue and deattach the screen:
 ![alt text2](Images/second.png)

-a cat will spawn to judge your work:
+a cat will spawn to judge your work

 ![alt text3](Images/cat.png)

 this it the PCB: